beuguefallou/luna/ENG.md

 ## 🧠 Problem Statement

 Millions of people worldwide struggle with depression, anxiety, and loneliness.
 Many have no one to talk to, and the lack of support can lead to devastating outcomes.
-S.E.R.E.N.A. aims to provide a safe, anonymous, and supportive space for anyone to share their thoughts and receive empathetic, motivational responses—24/7.
+LUNA. aims to provide a safe, anonymous, and supportive space for anyone to share their thoughts and receive empathetic, motivational responses—24/7.

 ---